macacollins/book-it/README.md

 ![Screenshot of Configuration Page](images/Configuration.png)

-Then click the Games or Drill tabs to get started
+Then click the Games or Drill tabs to get started.

 ## Using Custom Repertoires